GehriJan/coursework-pyres/papers/coursework/content/04_specification.typ

 The implementation of #acr("APT") functions as a filter preceding the actual solving algorithm.
 Therefore, the only changes made to existing PyRes steps are the command line specification and the output of the result.

-Whilst the parameters $S$ and $S'$ are defined by the problem file, the relevance distance $n$ can be specified with the command line argument `--relevance-distance/-r`.
+Whilst the set of all clauses $S$ and the set of conjectures $S'$ are defined by the problem file, the relevance distance $n$ can be specified with the command line argument~#box[`--relevance-distance/-r`].
 If a relevance distance is specified, clause selection with #acr("APT") is performed before saturation. @pyres-apt-pipeline illustrates the new pipeline:

 #figure(
-    image("../assets/pyres_apt_pipeline.drawio.png"),
+    image("../assets/pyres_apt_pipeline.drawio.png", width: 225pt),
     caption: [PyRes pipeline with optional clause-selection step.\
     Orange denotes changed, red new steps.]
 ) <pyres-apt-pipeline>

-Independently of implementation, the process of selecting relevant clauses features two steps: Firstly, the graph has to be constructed; secondly, the relevance neighbourhood of the negated conjectures has to be selected.
+Independent of implementation, the process of selecting relevant clauses features two steps:
+Firstly, the graph has to be constructed;
+secondly, the relevance neighbourhood of the negated conjectures has to be selected.
-Each step is performed by a seperate python function.
+Each step is performed by a seperate Python function.

 To provide a unified interface for different implementations of #acr("APT"), both steps are aggregated in an abstract base class named `RelevanceGraph`.
 Each concrete implementation is created as a child class of `RelevanceGraph`, supplying a function body for both `construct_graph` and `get_rel_neighbourhood`.